Introduction to INA 212(a)(6)(C)(i) Waiver

 Form I-601 and Supporting Documents

-- Gather all necessary supporting documents like medical records, financial statements, and affidavits.
+- Gather necessary supporting documents, including medical records, financial statements, and affidavits, to substantiate your claims of hardship.

-- Submit your application to the appropriate USCIS office.
+- Submit your application to the appropriate USCIS office, ensuring that you follow all submission guidelines to avoid delays.

-- Await the decision, which can take several months.
+- Await the decision, which can take several months; during this time, it’s advisable to prepare for any potential follow-up requests from USCIS.

 Factors Considered in Waiver Adjudication